Paul Gauguin: Residence in Tahiti

 His health took a decided turn for the worse and he was hospitalised several times for a variety of ailments.
 While he was in France, he had his ankle shattered in a drunken brawl on a seaside visit to Concarneau.
 The injury, an open fracture, never healed properly.
-Then painful and debilitating sores that restricted his movement began erupting up and down his legs.
-These were treated with arsenic.
-Gauguin blamed the tropical climate and described the sores as "eczema", but his biographers agree this must have been the progress of syphilis.
+Then painful and debilitating sores that restricted his movement began erupting up and down his legs, and were treated with arsenic.
+Gauguin blamed the tropical climate and described the sores as eczema, but some biographers consider that this would have been the progress of syphilis.
+However, there is no direct evidence that Gauguin suffered from syphilis, and none that he infected any of his lovers, as is sometimes asserted, although he may have had eczema and erysipelas.

 In April 1897, he received word that his favorite daughter Aline had died from pneumonia.
 This was also the month he learned he had to vacate his house because its land had been sold.
 He took out a bank loan to build a much more extravagant wooden house with beautiful views of the mountains and sea.
 But he overextended himself in so doing, and by the end of the year faced the real prospect of his bank foreclosing on him.
 Failing health and pressing debts brought him to the brink of despair.
 At the end of the year he completed his monumental Where Do We Come From?
 What Are We?
 Where Are We Going?, which he regarded as his masterpiece and final artistic testament (in a letter to Monfreid he explained that he tried to kill himself after finishing it).
 The painting was exhibited at Vollard's gallery in November the following year, along with eight thematically related paintings he had completed by July.
 This was his first major exhibition in Paris since his Durand-Ruel show in 1893 and it was a decided success, critics praising his new serenity.
 Where do we come from?, however, received mixed reviews and Vollard had difficulty selling it.
 He eventually sold it in 1901 for 2,500 francs (about $10,000 in year 2000 US dollars) to Gabriel Frizeau, of which Vollard's commission was perhaps as much as 500 francs.